Lineal: A linear-algebraic Lambda-calculus: Motivations

-\VML{ } \emph{Type theory, logics, models.}\, In this article linearity is understood in the sense of linear algebra, but a further aim to this research would be to investigate connections with linear $\lambda$-calculus \cite{AbramskyLL}.
-It may help the reader to draw attention to this distinction: Linear $\lambda$-calculus is a calculus whose types are formulae of linear logic \cite{Girard1}. \VML{In such a $\lambda$-calculus, one distinguishes linear resources, which may be neither duplicated nor discarded, from nonlinear resources, whose fate is not subjected to particular restrictions.
-The {linear-algebraic $\lambda$-calculus} we describe bears strong resemblances with the linear $\lambda$-calculus, as well as some crucial, strongly motivated differences.
-Duplication of a term ${\bf t}$ is again treated cautiously, but in a finer way: only terms expressing base vectors can be duplicated, which is compatible with linear algebra.
+In this article linearity is understood in the sense of linear algebra, which is not to be confused with linearity in the sense of Linear $\lambda$-calculus \cite{AbramskyLL}.
+It may help the reader to draw attention to this distinction: Linear $\lambda$-calculus is a calculus whose types are formulae of Linear Logic \cite{Girard1}. \VML{In such a $\lambda$-calculus, one distinguishes linear resources, which may be neither duplicated nor discarded, from nonlinear ones, whose fate is not subjected to particular restrictions.
+The Linear-algebraic $\lambda$-calculus we describe does have some resemblances with the Linear $\lambda$-calculus, as well as some crucial, strongly motivated differences.
+Duplication of a term ${\bf t}$ is again treated cautiously, but in a different way: only terms expressing base vectors can be duplicated, which is compatible with linear algebra.
 As we shall see, terms of the form $\lambda {\bf x}~{\bf u}$ are always base vectors.
 As a consequence, even when a term ${\bf t}$ cannot be duplicated the term $\lambda {\bf x}~{\bf t}$ can.
 Since the term $\lambda {\bf x}~{\bf t}$ is a function building the term ${\bf t}$, it can be thought of as a description of ${\bf t}$.
-This suggests some connections between the abstraction $\lambda {\bf x}$, the $!$ (bang) operator of linear lambda-calculus and the $'$ (quote) operator that transforms a term into a description of it as used for instance in LISP.)}\\ Again in connection with Linear Logic, Vaux has proposed an {\em Algebraic $\lambda$-calculus} \cite{Vaux} independently and simultaneously \cite{arrighidowek1,arrighidowek2,arrighidowek3} with ours, and which is similar in the sense that it exhibits linear combinations of terms, and different in both the reduction strategy and the set of scalars considered.
+(This suggests some possible connections between the abstraction $\lambda {\bf x}$, the $!$ bang operator of linear lambda-calculus and the $'$ quote operator that transforms a term into a description of it as used for instance in LISP.)}\\ Again in connection with Linear Logic, Vaux has proposed an {\em Algebraic $\lambda$-calculus} \cite{Vaux} independently and simultaneously \cite{arrighidowek1,arrighidowek2,arrighidowek3} with ours, and which is similar in the sense that it exhibits linear combinations of terms, and different in both the reduction strategy and the set of scalars considered.
 We will say more about this in Section \ref{currentworks}.
 His work is both a restriction (less operators) and a generalization (positive reals) of Ehrhard and Regnier's differential $\lambda$-calculus \cite{Ehrhard}.\\ The functional style of programming is based on the $\lambda$-calculus together with a number of extensions, so as to make everyday programming more accessible.
 Hence, since the birth of functional programming there has been several theoretical studies of extensions of the $\lambda$-calculus in order to account for basic arithmetic (see for instance Dougherty's algebraic extension \cite{Dougherty} for normalising terms of the $\lambda$-calculus). {\em Lineal} could again be viewed as just an extension of the $\lambda$-calculus in order to handle operations over vector spaces, and make everyday programming more accessible upon them.
 The main difference in approach is that here the $\lambda$-calculus is not seen as a control structure which sits on top of the vector space data structure, controlling which operations to apply and when.
 Rather, the $\lambda$-calculus terms themselves can be summed and weighted, hence they actually are the basis of the vector space\ldots upon which they can also act.
 This intertwining of concepts is essential if seeking to represent parallel or probabilistic computation as it is the computation itself which must be endowed with a vector space structure.
 The ability to superpose $\lambda$-calculus terms in that sense takes us back to Boudol's parallel $\lambda$-calculus \cite{Boudol}, and may also be viewed as taking part of a wave of probabilistic extensions of calculi, e.g.\cite{Bournez,Catuscia,Hankin}.